meenakshsundaram/AIML/README.md

 # AIML

-This repository houses some of my explorations in Areas of AIML.
+This repository houses some of our explorations in Areas of AIML.
 This will house some:
 1. Study Material
 2. Explorations
 3. Datasets